-SCORE MINIMUM REQUIREMENTS FOR SCORES А The stock of total climate-related tax arrears at the end of the last completed fiscal year is below 10 percent of the total climate-related tax collection for the year. В The stock of total climate-related tax arrears at the end of the last completed fiscal year is below 20 percent of the total climate-related tax collection for the year. С The stock of total climate-related tax arrears at the end of the last completed fiscal year is below 40 percent of the total climate-related tax collection for the year.
+SCORE MINIMUM REQUIREMENTS FOR SCORES A The stock of total climate-related tax arrears at the end of the last completed fiscal year is below 10 percent of the total climate-related tax arrears collection for the year. В The stock of total climate-related tax arrears at the end of the last completed fiscal year is below 20 percent of the total climate-related tax arrears collection for the year. С The stock of total climate-related tax arrears at the end of the last completed fiscal year is below 40 percent of the total climate-related tax arrears collection for the year.
 D Performance is less than required for a C score.

 COVERAGE Budgetary central government

 TIME PERIOD Last completed fiscal year

-DATA REQUIREMENTS
+DATA REQUIREMENTS The stock of tax arrears at the end of the last completed fiscal year.

+The total tax collection for the same year.

-DATA SOURCES • Tax collection authority records such as a documented report on (i) the stock of tax arrears; (ii) collection of climate-related taxes
+DATA SOURCES Tax collection authority records such as a documented report on (i) the stock of tax arrears; (ii) collection of climate-related taxes

-RELATED PEFA 2016 INDICATOR/ DIMENSION PI-19 Revenue administration
+RELATED PEFA 2016 PI-19 Revenue administration

+INDICATOR/ DIMENSION

 - 9:2.1.
 Dimension CRPFM-9.2. assesses the extent of proper management of climate-related tax arrears within the tax entity by focusing on the level of tax arrears.
 Among other factors, effectiveness of the climate tax depends on the ability of the tax agency to collect the taxes that are due.
-A proper management of arrears will ensure that tax administrations maximize their collection before they become uncollectable, and that the system is difficult to bypass.
+A proper management of arrears will ensure that tax administrations maximize their collection before they become uncollectable, and that the system can hardly be bypassed.
 Furthermore, the annual level of climate-related tax arrears gives an indication of the effectiveness of the collection. - 9:2.2.
 For this dimension tax arrears are the total amount, including interest and payment, that is overdue from climate tax revenue payers, i.e., that has not been paid to the tax-collecting entity or other authorized body by the statutory due date for payment.
 The total amount of arrears excludes late payments of withholding taxes or presumptive taxes that are paid in advance of the final tax assessment. - 9:2.3.
-Assessors should note in the narrative the extent to which arrears include amounts that are considered by the government to be 'not collectible' but not yet written off, as well as arrears of collections awaiting adjudication (from appeals of tax assessments). - 9:2.4.
-The comparison with the average level of revenue arrears as calculated by dimension PI-19.4 of the PEFA framework may give an indication on the extent to which the management of climate-related taxes is comparable to the management of the other taxes.
+Assessors should note in the narrative the extent to which arrears include amounts that are considered by the government to be 'not collectible' but not yet written off as well as arrears of collections awaiting adjudication (from appeals of tax assessments). - 9:2.4.
+The comparison with the average level of revenue arrears as calculated by dimension PI-19.4 of the PEFA framework may give an indication on the extent to which the management of climates related taxes is comparable to the management of the other taxes.

-Tangible CO2 reductions in Chile from carbon tax
+Box 30: Tangible CO2 reductions in Chile from carbon tax